 A national race, or a race by "invitation" in which a foreign licensed driver is invited to take part must be entered on the UIM Calendar otherwise it becomes an unauthorised event.
 Invited drivers entering such unauthorised races, may lose their international licences.
-Remember that drivers having international licences, are only allowed to enter a meeting outside their country provided their National Authority gives them permission to do so.
+Remember that drivers having international licences, are only allowed to enter a meeting outside the country of their license, provided that their National Authority gives them written permission to do so.